 This could give you an advantage that will bump you up into the three-pack, because you’re making content accessible through Google’s own platform (rather than your website).
 Google rewards businesses who keep users on a Google-owned site, rather than a third-party one.

-4. Post content to the Google Posts platform
+4. Post content to your Google Business Profile

-You might’ve heard the conversation around Google+ being made redundant and assumed you can’t create content on the Google platform anymore.
-That’s incorrect; you can connect your law firm’s Google Business Profile account to Google Posts.
+With Google+ long gone, you may assume you can’t create content on the Google platform anymore.
+That’s incorrect; you can still connect with clients via content on your Google Business Profile through a feature Google is now calling Updates.

 Use this to your advantage and create Google-owned content to go alongside your listing.